rgocal/Material_PopUp_Menu/README.md

 [![JitPack](https://jitpack.io/v/rgocal/Material_PopUp_Menu.svg)](https://jitpack.io/#rgocal/Material_PopUp_Menu)

-Build Notes 11/1/20
-I am currently rebuilding this library from scratch to offer new menu options and a better Material Component like nature to match new guidelines.
-I will be releasing this update as soon as I feel its ready for the public and a more natural demo app has been created to demonstrate its purpose.
-I will update the readme once the update has been published.
-Build Notes End

-A nostalgic dialog action menu from Android 2.3 re-invented for Material Design.
+A nostalgic dialog action menu from Android 2.3 re-invented for Material Component Design.
 This popup menu was originally used in ADW Launcher from CM7.
 I wanted something nostalgic and usefull to use in my launcher projects and this was it.
-Very useful in listview or recyclerview long click popups.
-Material Popup was originally built for my Launcher Project Sapphyx but alot of my users liked the idea of it returning, So I extracted it as a library.
-Enjoy!
+I built this menu in my latest launcher project and decided to share it with the community.
+It has recently been rewritten from scratch to be smaller, faster and more native to the android os while matching material components in use.
+This menu should only be used in list or grid views as a guideline.
+Using it as a native menu for your app is not recomended, use it as

 ![Preview Image](./.github/images/preview.jpg?raw=true)
 ![Preview Image](./.github/images/preview_new.jpg?raw=true)